Aryanzutshi/Sentinel/README.md

 ## License

-Slither is licensed and distributed under the MIT License.
-[Contact me on Socials](mailto:zutshiaryan5@gmail.com) if you're looking for an exception to the terms.
+Sentinel is licensed and distributed under the MIT License.
+[Contact me on Socials](mailto:zutshiaryan5@gmail.com), if you're looking for an exception to the terms.

 ## Contributing